awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 You can tag your NAT gateway to help you identify it or categorize it according to your organization's needs\.
 For information about working with tags, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Cost allocation tags are supported for NAT gateways\.
 Therefore, you can also use tags to organize your AWS bill and reflect your own cost structure\.
-For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.
 For more information about setting up a cost allocation report with tags, see [Monthly cost allocation report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in *About AWS Account Billing*\.

 ### Delete a NAT gateway<a name="nat-gateway-deleting"></a>